GSPVK/AniRecomBot/README.md

 Recommendations are obtained through scraping from this site: https://anime.ameo.dev/

 The bot can also show a random quote, picture or gif using various APIs.
+You can check out the bot here: https://t.me/anirecombot

 ![](demo.gif)